Lance Directory Namespace Implementation Spec¶

 - If any children exist, the operation fails

-- Delete the namespace row from the manifest table
+- Delete the namespace row from the manifest table using the

 Error Handling: